 Yoga is a practice that has been around for thousands of years and is still growing in popularity today.
-One of the most popular forms of exercise today is yoga.
 When you hear the word "yoga," what comes to mind?
 For a lot of people, it's not just a form of exercise, but also an essential element that helps them stay happy and healthy.
 This guide provides an overview on everything you need to know about yoga, its types and benefits and many more.

 What is Yoga?